writ320sp18/courseproposal/foss_docs.md

 ### Format Considerations
 Documentation must be housed in a separate GitHub repository independent of other work for the course.
 Choose from one of the approved Jekyll repositories and choose to:
-a.
-Fork it and compose your documentation in the forked repository
+1. Fork it and compose your documentation in the forked repository
-b.
-Clone it and compose your documentation locally
+2. Clone it and compose your documentation locally
-c.
-Compose documentation locally and build Jekyll site separately, merge upon final iteration
+3. Compose documentation locally and build Jekyll site separately, merge upon final iteration

  ### General Requirement
  - Overall wordcount should be 1000-1500 words (though this is difficult to measure in this medium)